jhmbaska3231/tuition-centre-management-app/README.md

 a multi branch tuition centre platform built for singapore centres. one deployment serves one centre, with its own branding, settings, fee structure and data

-> status: backend complete and verified end to end. frontend foundations, auth and role
+> status: backend complete and verified end to end by a scripted smoke test. frontend
+> foundations, a shared component library and the first parent screens (home, children
-> dashboards in place. feature screens in progress
+> and guardians) in place. remaining feature screens in progress

 ---